 That’s why optometrists apply special eye drops in each eye to keep the pupils open.
 A dilated pupil allows for a much more accurate assessment of your eye’s structures, including the focusing lens, blood vessels and tissues at the back of the eye called the retina, as well as the optic nerve and macula.

 Dilating the eyes makes it easier for your optometrist to detect the following conditions and diseases:

 - Retinal detachment or retinal tears

 - Eye floaters

-It’s important to note that many of these conditions can develop without noticeable symptoms, until they cause vision loss at which point treatment may be more challenging, making dilated eye exams all the more crucial.
+It’s important to note that many of these conditions can develop without noticeable symptoms, until they cause vision loss at which point treatment may be more challenging, making dilated eye tests all the more crucial.

 The Dilation Process